shamsmm/linux_soc/README.md

 Warn : [riscv.cpu] We won't be able to execute fence instructions on this target.
 Memory may not always appear consistent. (progbufsize=0, impebreak=0)
 [riscv.cpu] Target successfully examined.
 ```

+## Testing

+Need a way to test asm files with there respective sv test assertions